Skip to content

 <appender name="STDOUT" class="ch.qos.logback.core.ConsoleAppender">

-<!-- Encoders are assigned the type
+<!-- encoders are by default assigned the type

 ch.qos.logback.classic.encoder.PatternLayoutEncoder -->